KxSystems/docs/CONTRIBUTING/style.md

 -   Could 30 words do the job of 300?
 -   It’s a longer read – could subheads help to make your document digestible?
--   Do I really need to use a third colour here?
+-   Do I really need to use a third color here?
 -   Is it essential in order to tell a compelling story?